Pelvic Rehabilitation Practitioner Certification

 How do I submit my hours of direct pelvic patient care?

-The PTPC application contains a worksheet that applicants must fill out to report their hours of direct pelvic patient care.
+The PRPC application contains a worksheet that applicants must fill out to report their hours of direct pelvic patient care.
 No additional documentation is required beyond this worksheet upon submission of an application.

 How much does it cost to apply for to sit for the exam?

-For questions about PTPC pricing, see the PTPC Pricing Chart.
+For questions about PRPC pricing, see the PRPC Pricing Chart.

-Questions About the Pelvic Therapy Practitioner Certification (PTPC) Exam
+Questions About the Pelvic Rehabilitation Practitioner Certification (PRPC) Exam

 What is the examination cancellation policy?